Aeesh/Aeesh/README.md

 <!--- My name is ##Opaluwa Aisha##, and --->

+Hello!

-A FrontEnd developer passionate about translating designs into optimized web applications.
-Proficient in HTML, CSS, Javascript, Bootstrap and Git Version Control System.
-I am currently undergoing a software development program with TIIDElab.
-Also a finalist of Computer Engineering department at the Federal University of Technology, Minna.
-I have an excellent problem solving skill and loves to read and play volleyball with my free time.
+I am Opaluwa Aisha Adam, a Frontend Developer passionate about translating designs into optimized web applications.
+Proficient in HTML, CSS, Javascript, Bootstrap, Material-UI, Git Version Control System, ReactJs and redux.

+I also have experience in integrating with smart contracts to enable higher-level decentralized blockchain applications.

+I enjoy collaborating in a team to bring lasting solutions to problems and loves to read and play volleyball with my free time.

 ### Get in Touch
 * Portfolio: [aishaopaluwa.netlify.app](https://aishaopaluwa.netlify.app/)